 - Rollover the latest 401k to his Traditional IRA.

-- Set up the conversion.
+- Set up the Roth IRA conversion ladder.
 I’m sure Vanguard can help with the partial conversion.
 They were always very helpful when I called.

-- You might want to talk this through with a good tax adviser.
+- Nick might want to talk this through with a good tax advisor.